domenicofalco-zz/jquery-fullstickydiv/README.md

 jquery-fullstickydiv
 ====================

-Sticky your div onScroll/onResize automatically (for fullpage website)
+sticky your div onScroll/onResize automatically (for fullpage website)

-How to use & example <http://www.jquery-fullstickydiv.com/>
+see example and usage <http://www.jquery-fullstickydiv.com/>